-Goal 2 Conversions: Turning website visitors into paying customers
+Turning website visitors into paying customers

 Of course, four our bakery website, we don’t only want more visits, we also want to increase the number of website visitors who made a purchase on the website.
-Therefore, the traffic acquisition KPIs must be put in perspective with website conversions KPIs such as:
+Therefore, the traffic acquisition KPIs must be put into perspective with website conversions KPIs such as:

 - Website conversion rate

 - ROI – the return on the investment you’ve made in SEO campaigns

 Getting more visitors to find and read your content

 - Unique visitors: the number of individuals who have viewed your content